iaintshine/ruby-test-tracer/README.md

 1. `tracer` returns the tracer the span was created by.
 1. `in_progress?`, `started?`, `finished?` informs whether the span is in progress, or it's finished.
-2. `start_time` returns when the span was started.
+1. `start_time` returns when the span was started.
-2. `end_time` returns when the span was finished, or nil if still in progress.
+1. `end_time` returns when the span was finished, or nil if still in progress.
-2. `tags` returns the span's tags.
+1. `tags` returns the span's tags.
+1. `references` returns SpanContext references to corrent span (either as child_of or followes_from and extracted from OpenTracing::Reference)
-2. `logs` returns the span's logs, an array of `Test::Span::LogEntry`s.
+1. `logs` returns the span's logs, an array of `Test::Span::LogEntry`s.

 The modification operations e.g. `operation_name=`, `set_tag`, `set_baggage_item` on a span are not allowed after it's finished.
 It throws `Test::Span::SpanAlreadyFinished` exception.
 The same with `finish`.
 The span can be finished only once.